-Perth ranks among the more affordable major cities in Australia, with lower living costs than Sydney, Melbourne, Brisbane and Adelaide (Economist Intelligence Unit’s Worldwide Cost of Living 2019 survey).
+Perth ranks among the more affordable major cities in Australia, with lower living costs than Sydney, Melbourne and Brisbane.*

 A quarter of the world’s population lives in the same time zone as Perth (GMT+8), which includes cities such as Beijing, Hong Kong, Manila, Singapore and Kuala Lumpur.

 Optus Stadium, a new multipurpose venue, won the Prix Versailles 2019 Sports Award and was awarded the title of the most beautiful sporting facility in the world.
 Yagan Square, named after a 19th century Nyungar leader, is a meeting point for many, offering easy access to both new and established restaurants, bars, pubs and clubs, and a variety of global cuisine.
 Along the riverside, Elizabeth Quay offers many exciting seasonal events.